gabee1987/TuneTrack/docs/PRIVACY_POLICY.md

 - Right to data portability – to receive your data in a commonly used format.
 - Right to object – to object to certain types of processing.

-To exercise any of these rights, please contact us at:
+To exercise any of these rights, please contact us at gabee1987@gmail.com.
-**Email:** <gabee1987@gmail.com>

 You also have the right to lodge a complaint with your local data protection authority.

 ---

-## 9. Children’s Privacy

-TuneTrack is **not intended for children under 13 years of age** (or a higher age if required by local law).
-We do not knowingly collect personal data from children.

-If you believe that a child has provided us with personal information, please contact us and we will take steps to delete such information.

----

-## 10. Third-Party Links
+## 9. Third-Party Links

 The App may contain links to third-party websites or services (for example, links to Spotify or other resources).
 We are not responsible for the privacy practices of those third parties.
 We encourage you to review their privacy policies.

+---

+## 10. Children's Privacy

+TuneTrack itself does not collect personal data and therefore can be used by children of any age.
+However, some features (Spotify playback) rely on the user's Spotify account.

+- Spotify accounts are governed by Spotify's terms and age requirements.
+If a child is below the minimum age in their country, they should not create or use a Spotify account without parental consent.
+- Parents and guardians are responsible for supervising their children's use of TuneTrack and for any Spotify account used with the app.
+The developer does not request or store children's personal data.

 ---